dell/terraform-provider-redfish/docs/resources/simple_update.md

     ssl_insecure = each.value.ssl_insecure
   }

-  // The network protocols and image for firmware update transfer_protocol     = "HTTP" target_firmware_image = "/home/mikeletux/Downloads/BIOS_FXC54_WN64_1.15.0.EXE"
+  /* The network protocols and image for firmware update List of possible value: [
+    CIFS, FTP, SFTP, HTTP, HTTPS,
+    NSF, SCP, TFTP, OEM, NFS
+   ]
+   Currently only HTTP, HTTPS and NFS are supported with local file path or HTTP(s)/NFS link */ transfer_protocol     = "HTTP" target_firmware_image = "/home/mikeletux/Downloads/BIOS_FXC54_WN64_1.15.0.EXE"

+  /* Reset parameters to be applied when upgrade is completed
+     list of possible value:
+      [ ForceRestart, GracefulRestart, PowerCycle]
+  */
-  // Reset parameters to be applied when upgrade is completed reset_type    = "ForceRestart" reset_timeout = 120 // If not set, by default will be 120s
+  reset_type    = "ForceRestart"
+  reset_timeout = 120 // If not set, by default will be 120s
   // The maximum amount of time to wait for the simple update job to be completed